- The patch is placed on the upper arm, lower stomach, buttocks, or back.

 When should I start wearing my patch?

-How do I take off my patch?
+How do I take my patch off?

 - When you’re ready to change your patch or take it off, lift a corner of the square and gently pull it back until it comes away from your skin.

 - Next, fold the patch in half, so the sticky part is folded on itself, then throw it away.
 (The reason for doing this is because there may be a little medicine still left on the patch).